@dvandom's City Of Heroes/Villains characters - Pinnacle

 Info (copied from game screen)

-Enforcer 1003 Hero Technology Tanker Invulnerability Super-Strength Flight, Fitness
+Enforcer 1003 Hero Technology Tanker Invulnerability Super-Strength Flight, Fighting, Body Mastery

-Costume 1, Costume 2, Costume 2 in SG mode with aura, Roman Outfit, Vanguard Costume 1, Vanguard Costume (completed), Chibi Drawing.
+Costume 1, Costume 2, Costume 2 in SG mode with aura, Roman Outfit, Vanguard Costume 1, Vanguard Costume (completed), Chibi Drawing, My Little Pony version, Imperial Defense armor.
 Enforcer 1003 is a character from my RoboMACs RPG's Exodus setting.
 The original has a horizontal stripe across the chest, a 1003 serial number over where the heart would be on a human, a more dome-like helmet (think Juggernaut) and a gun-arm.
 But this got reasonably close.
 I made him because I was tired of server lag on Virtue, but no one I knew had characters on Champion, so I asked around to see where people actually were, and the ones who answered mostly said Pinnacle.
 After so many mystic arcs, I decided he needed a trenchcoat.
 He's also become something of a temporary power hoarder, as seen here.
 Also, ow.
 And whoog.
 He did finally finish the Imperious Task Force, and was my first character to hit L40.
 Being in an active SG really helps.
 He was not, however, my first L50.
 Rather, he was my third L50. :) In attempting the Mender Silos Taskforce, he spent a lot of time in the fail boat.
+Once Vanguard pieces stopped being all that special, I replaced his Vanguard outfit with someting dominated by Imperial Defense pieces with a little bit of Ascension.

 From a shard where Artificial Intelligences conquered the world, Enforcer 1003 was a guinea pig for an experiment that attempted to duplicate the human rebellion's interdimensional power source (Enforcers being at the bottom of the robotic heirarchy), and he ended up in Paragon City.
 However, his programming doesn't include conquest: the Enforcer series is all about maintaining law and order.
 So, once he'd downloaded the local laws and orders, he set about doing his job.
 He misses the orderliness of his home reality, but he's not one to complain.
 He did symbolically break with his past by replacing the horizontal red band across his torso with a vertical one.
 Hey, for his people, that's a pretty radical fashion statement.